ZippyMagician/ayr/specs/README.md

 They are defined with the syntax `<name> : <expression>`

 ## Trains
+There are two types of trains: partial trains and J-style trains.
+First the default, J-style:<br>
 *Key: lowercase letters represent symbols and uppercase represent immediates*

 ```